Virgin Australia says FIRB approves Tiger Australia deal

 Australia’s airline industry has been a battleground for global airlines seeking partnerships in recent months to secure domestic passengers to feed into their global and regional networks.

-Qantas has established a wide-ranging alliance with Emirates Airlines, while Singapore Airlines Ltd (SIA) announced last month it was increasing its stake in Virgin Australia to 19.9 percent.
+Qantas has established a wide-ranging alliance with Emirates Airlines EMIRA.UL, while Singapore Airlines Ltd (SIA) (SIAL.SI) announced last month it was increasing its stake in Virgin Australia to 19.9 percent.